interfinetwork/smart-contract-audits/README.md

-# InterFi's Echelon Auditing Methodology
+# Smart Contract Audits By InterFi Network
 InterFi provides blockchain security and assessment services.
 In this repository, we'll upload audited smart contracts, and projects.
 To request a smart contract audit, contact https://t.me/interfiaudits or hello@interfi.network

+# InterFi's Echelon Auditing Methodology

 The aim of InterFi’s “Echelon” standard is to analyze the smart contract and identify the vulnerabilities and the hacks in the smart contract.
 Mentioned are the steps used by ECHELON-1 to assess the smart contract: